ipld/go-ipld-prime/schema/gen/go/README_behaviors.md

 ### absent values

-Iterating a type-level node with optional fields will yield the field key and the `ipld.Absent` constant as a value.
+Iterating a type-level node with optional fields will yield the field key and the `datamodel.Absent` constant as a value.
-Getting a such a field will also yield the `ipld.Absent` constant as a value, and will not return a "not found" error.
+Getting a such a field will also yield the `datamodel.Absent` constant as a value, and will not return a "not found" error.

-Attempting to *assign* an `ipld.Absent` value, however -- via the `NodeAssembler.AssignNode` function (none of the other function signatures permit expressing this) -- will result in an `ipld.ErrWrongKind` error.
+Attempting to *assign* an `datamodel.Absent` value, however -- via the `NodeAssembler.AssignNode` function (none of the other function signatures permit expressing this) -- will result in an `datamodel.ErrWrongKind` error.

 // Seealso some unresolved todos in the [HACKME_wip](HACKME_wip.md) document regarding how absent values are handled.